tavoli/tavoli/README.md

 -------------------

 * ✉️  You can contact me at [gustavojnt@gmail.com](mailto:gustavojnt@gmail.com)
-* 🚀  I'm currently working as [Frellancer](http://bossabox.com/)
 * 🧠  I'm learning Discrete Mathematic
 * 🧠  Sharping Data Structures and Algorithms skills
-* 🤝  I'm open to collaborating on I'm open to collaborating on exciting projects as a frontend developer

 ### Skills